Welcome to Nursery!

 Class Teachers: Mrs Hale and Mrs Jones

-Teaching Assistants: Ms Davies and Mrs Walker
+Teaching Assistants: Mrs Walker, Miss Moore and Mrs Mason

 A big hello from Nursery!